zoe-pith/pith-site/_posts/2019-08-10-the-essential-table-settings.md

 ---
 tags:
-  - techniques
-  - hello
-  - food
+  - tools
-icon: /images/orange.jpg
+icon: kitchen_essentials.jpg
 published: true
-title: The Essential Cooking Items
+title: The Cooking Essentials
-important: false
+important: true
 ---
 You don't need to be an experienced cook to be a great host — but having access to the best and most versatile tools ceratinly helps.
 Below is my essential list of everything I reccomend for people setting up a new kitchen.